Alexa Meade: Depth perception research

+Public speaking and symposia

+In 2013, she gave a speech at the TEDGlobal conference in Edinburgh, Scotland, Your Body is my Canvas, in which she offered a behind the scenes look at her work and described the beginning of her career in detail.

+In 2016 at the Q3 Symposium and Lecture on Peace and Security in a Quantum Age held in Sydney, Australia, Meade joined quantum physicists and scholars to debate the political, ethical and philosophical implications of quantum computing.

+In 2018–2019, she was a keynote lecturer at Stanford University for Celebration of Mind, a colloquium about the intersection of math, magic, and art.
+Meade also lectured at Princeton University in the Computer Science Department on the subject "Painting in More Dimensions".

 Other projects

 In 2010, Meade’s work was exhibited at the Saatchi Gallery in London.
 In 2012, Meade created a live performance at the Smithsonian National Portrait Gallery in Washington, D.C. for the exhibit Camera-Ready Color.
-In 2013, she gave a speech at the TEDGlobal conference in Edinburgh, Scotland, Your Body is my Canvas, in which she offered a behind the scenes look at her work and described the beginning of her career in detail.
-In 2014, she joined the musician Avicii and others as part of the Project Warehouse campaign for Denim & Supply.
+In 2014, she joined the musician Avicii and others as part of the Project Warehouse campaign for former Ralph Lauren brand Denim & Supply.
 As part of the project, she painted large-scale public art installations in Madrid, Santa Monica and Toronto.
 In 2015, Meade created several artworks in Paris, France, including exhibitions at the Grand Palais and the Pinacothèque de Paris, and a live performance at David Lynch's nightclub Silencio.
-In 2015, she was artist-in-residence at the Perimeter Institute for Theoretical Physics in Waterloo, Canada, and created an installation piece inspired by the scientists' work.
-In 2016 at the Q3 Symposium and Lecture on Peace and Security in a Quantum Age held in Sydney, Australia, Meade joined quantum physicists and scholars to debate the political, ethical and philosophical implications of quantum computing.
-Also in 2016, Meade was invited to the White House under President Barack Obama for the South by South Lawn (SXSL) event showcasing creators and innovators.
+In 2016, Meade was invited to the White House under President Barack Obama for the South by South Lawn (SXSL) event showcasing creators and innovators.
 In 2017, Meade went on tour with Refinery29’s installation exhibit 29Rooms.
-Also in 2016 she created the film Color of Reality with dance artists Jon Boogz and Lil Buck.
-In 2017, Meade was honored by the Tribeca Film Festival with the Disruptive Innovation Award, an honor celebrating those who "inspire and empower people towards innovative thinking and creative activism".
+Also in 2017, Meade was commissioned by Meta (formerly Facebook) for the Cannes Lions International Festival of Creativity.
+Meade painted objects and people and staged them to appear two-dimensional when photographed.
 Her exhibition Immersed in Wonderland in Beverly Hills was attended by 40, 000 visitors in 2018.
-In 2018-2019, she was a keynote lecturer at Stanford University for Celebration of Mind, a colloquium about the intersection of math, magic, and art.
-Meade also lectured at Princeton University in the Computer Science Department on the subject "Painting in More Dimensions".
-Meade was selected by Google Arts & Culture, guided by Frida Kahlo’s great-niece, Cristina Kahlo, to create artwork for "Faces of Frida" celebrating the famed Mexican portrait painter's life and her legacy carried on by women today.
-Alexa was Artist-In-Residence at Google where she collaborated on an installation with engineers developing Light Field technology.